x-govuk/x-govuk.github.io/app/posts/maintaining-a-list-of-govuk-services.md

   url: https://github.com/frankieroberto
 ---

-Back in 2013, after the successful launch of GOV.UK, the Government Digital Service [began looking at services](https://gds.blog.gov.uk/2013/07/17/the-pivot-from-publishing-to-transactions/), starting with a list of 25 which would be 'exemplars'.
+Back in 2013, after the successful launch of GOV.UK, the Government Digital Service [began looking at services](https://gds.blog.gov.uk/2013/07/17/the-pivot-from-publishing-to-transactions/), starting with a list of 25 which would be ‘exemplars’.

 The distinction between services and the main GOV.UK website itself is tricky to define and has gotten blurrier over time.
 As I understand it, the original decision was to move all static content onto the single government website (itself a huge task), but to keep services requiring users to submit information separate.